Censorship in Auschwitz: Censorship of art

 Creating artwork in concentration camps is obviously forbidden.
 Harsh punishments would be made to prisoners for making art that was not commanded by the camp authorities.
 Besides, painting materials were difficult to obtain in camps with extremely scarce supplies.
 There were more than 300 artists confined in Auschwitz-Birkenau from 1940 until 1945.
 Most artists did not have the opportunity to create in the camp, and most of the preserved artworks were not created by professional artists.
-They were self-taught, learnt from other prisoners, or just felt urgent to paint what they had lived.
+They were self-taught, learnt from other prisoners, or just felt urge to paint what they had lived.
 In Auschwitz, prisoners commanded art and clandestine/illegal art proceeded simultaneously.

 “Commanded art” are officially approved paintings and other formats of artwork created by prisoners who were working under the commission of the SS personnel in the camp.
 Prisoners assigned to SS offices and workshops were forced to make instructional drawings, models and visualizations of the plans for expanding the camp, visual depictions to record illnesses and medical experiments, and even signs for the barracks such as “in case of fire instructions.”
 Prisoners were also exploited to fulfill SS personnel's personal demands, such as drawing portraits, landscapes, greeting cards, gift objects, and decorations.
 These prisoner-artists usually worked indoors, which provided shelter from the harsh outdoor working conditions and potential dehydration and sickness.